Kong/docs.konghq.com/app/konnect/servicehub/index.md

-## Konnect Service Dashboard
+## Service Package Dashboard

-The Konnect Service Package Dashboard is the place to manage services, versions, and documentation.
+The Service Package Dashboard is the place to manage services, versions, and documentation.
 The dashboard is available by clicking any Service Package in the Service Hub.

 Here are some of the things you can do from the Service Package Dashboard: